 - Blackstar ID:Core 10 V2, priced at about $110, is a highly recommended beginner guitar amp.
-For a 10-watt amp with only two 3″ speakers it is an excellent choice for home practice.
-It comes with an input jack, headphone jack, auxillary input and USB output jack.
+For a 10-watt amp with only two 3″ speakers, it is an excellent choice for home practice.
+It comes with an input jack, headphone jack, auxiliary input, and USB output jack.
 In terms of available tones, you can quickly enjoy clean warm, crunch or super crunch, clean bright and two aggressive overdrive settings.
-Add in the effects options for modulation, delay and reverb and you can’t beat it for performance around $100.
+Add in the effects options for modulation, delay, and reverb and you can’t beat it for performance around $100.
 Dimensionally it is 11″ tall, 13″ wide and 7″ deep, with a weight of 8 pounds.

-- BOSS Katana 50 Mark II, priced at about $230, is an excellnt choice for a beginner with a larger budget.
-This 50-watt amp has a single 12″ speaker that can deliver powerful sound and very pleasing tones.
-The real value proposition is the 5 amp voicings, 60 effects, and tone shaping controls for gain, EQ and override.
+- BOSS Katana 50 Mark II, priced at about $230, is an excellent choice for a beginner with a larger budget.
+This 50-watt amp has a single 12″ speaker that can deliver a powerful sound and very pleasing tones.
+The real value proposition is the 5 amp voicings, 60 effects, and tone-shaping controls for gain, EQ and override.
 Features include a single input jack, headphone jack, USB port, and footswitch jack.
-Dimesionally it is 16″ tall, 19″ wide and 9″ deep, with a weight of 26 pounds.
+Dimensionally it is 16″ tall, 19″ wide and 9″ deep, with a weight of 26 pounds.

-- Marshall MG15GFX, priced at about $170, is aneasy-to-use 15-watt amp with a single 10″ speaker.
+- Marshall MG15GFX, priced at about $170, is an easy-to-use 15-watt amp with a single 10″ speaker.
 While the quality of Marshall’s top line amps, the MG series amps are definitely quality amps.
-Effects include phaser, flanger, delay and chorus.
-A 3-band EQ with clean, crunch, OD-1, and OD-2 channels give you even more sound-shaping control.
+Effects include phaser, flanger, delay, and chorus.
+A 3-band EQ with clean, crunch, OD-1, and OD-2 channels gives you even more sound-shaping control.
 Dimensionally it is 15″ tall, 15″ wide and 8″ deep, with a weight of 17 pounds.

 - Orange Crush 20, priced at about $170, is a 20-watt solid-state combo amp with a single 8″ speaker.
-It has a 4-stage preamp that provides very acceptable decent tonal range and sound output.
-It has standard input jack, headphone jack and footswitch jack.
+It has a 4-stage preamp that provides a very acceptable decent tonal range and sound output.
+It has a standard input jack, headphone jack, and footswitch jack.
 Dimensionally it is 13″ tall, 15″ wide and 8″ deep, with a weight of 15.8 pounds.

 - Ibanez IBZ15GR , priced at about $100, is a decent 15-watt beginner amp that is lightweight, compact and well-built.
-It includes one input jack, auxillary jack, headphone jack and a front-facing power switch.
-The controls are very easy to use, and include volume, gain, bass, middle, treble, reverb.
+It includes one input jack, auxiliary jack, a headphone jack, and a front-facing power switch.
+The controls are very easy to use and include volume, gain, bass, middle, treble, reverb.
 Dimensionally it is 14″ tall, 14″ wide and 9″ deep, with a weight of 12 pounds.